Staying Close to Your Tween Daughter

 If you insist on controlling all her choices, you’re inviting rebellion, or worse.
 If you can find appropriate ways to give your daughter independence, she won’t have to rebel against you to start standing on her own two feet.
 Of course she’ll make mistakes.
 That’s how humans learn.
 And of course she isn’t ready to make all her decisions.
 You’re still the parent.
 Deciding how much to weigh in is the hardest part of this parenting dance.

 4) Schedule quality time.

 Create regular times, at least once a week, when you go together for brunch or a manicure or a walk, and make the most of those opportunities to connect.
-For ideas on conversations to have with her, check out 150 Conversation Starters for Conversations with Your Child.
+For ideas on conversations to have with her, check out 230 Conversation Starters for Conversations with Your Child.
 But you don’t have to always have deep conversations.
 Just appreciate and enjoy her.
 And listen, listen, listen.
 Remember, the more you give her advice, the more she feels like you don't have confidence in her ability to figure things out for herself.
-Instead, ask good questions and empathize.
+Instead, ask good questions and empathize with the tough dilemmas she faces with friends, academics and other choices.

 As you listen to her, remind yourself that the upset of the moment may not seem like a big deal to you, but to her it feels like the end of the world.
 Having your body start changing so dramatically is worrisome at best and painful at worst, as in growing pains and menstrual cramps.
 That means that when she over-dramatizes, you offer empathy.
 Her stubbed toe may not have warranted all that fuss, but something does hurt and she does want you to kiss it and make it better, even if she isn't exactly sure what’s bothering her and how to put it into words.

-6) Be aware that tween girls usually harbor great anxiety about adolescence.
+6) Be aware that many preteen girls harbor great anxiety about adolescence.